-- have been taking or have been prescribed methadone in quantities greater than 20-30 mg per day
+- have been taking or have been prescribed methadone in quantities greater than 20 mg per day - hence making transfer more difficult in the secure setting

 - require analgesia, possibly opioid based

 - have abnormal liver function tests

 - are pregnant.

 Caution should be used in prescribing buprenorphine to those with benzodiazepine dependence due to the increased risk of fatal overdoses.